Techmobdevs/assessment/README_ENG.md

 For this assessment you will formulate test cases based on a number of requirements and then automate them.
 This may be done in a tool of your choice (Playwright, Cypress, Selenium...) and in a programming language of your choice.

-When you are done with the assessment upload it to Github and e-mail the link us.
+When you are done with the assessment upload it to Github and email the link us.

 <aside>
 💡 All requirements relate to the website of https://bol.com.